 - Your nipple is stuck inside the flange and cannot move freely.

-🧑⚕️ In this part, we consider it important to remind you to keep practicing regular breast self-checks during breastfeeding.
+🧑⚕️ In this part, we consider it important to remind you to keep practicing regular breast self-checks during breastfeeding to check if there's breast cancer risk.
 If anything seems worrisome, go to your physician for a breast ultrasound.

 How to use flange size calculator?